Compressed natural gas: Africa

 Egypt is amongst the top 10 countries in CNG adoption, with 128,754 CNG vehicles and 124 CNG fueling stations.
 Egypt was also the first nation in Africa and the Middle East to open a public CNG fueling station in January 1996.

 The vast majority (780,000) have been produced as dual fuel-vehicles by the auto manufacturer in the last two years, and the remainder have been converted utilizing after market conversion kits in workshops.
 There are 750 active refueling stations country wide with an additional 660 refueling stations under construction and expected to come on stream.
 Currently the major problem facing the industry as a whole is the building of refueling stations that is lagging behind dual fuel vehicle production, forcing many to use petrol instead.

 Nigeria CNG started with a pilot project in Benin City Edo State in 2010 by NIPCO Gas Limited.
 NIPCO Gas Limited is a 100% subsidiary of NIPCO PLC.
 As of June 2020, seven CNG stations have been built in Benin City Edo State, with about 7,500 cars running on CNG in Benin City Edo state.
 In Benin City Edo state, major companies such as Coca-Cola, 7up, Yongxing Steel are using CNG to power their fork-lifts/trucks while Edo City Transport Ltd (ECTS) is also running some of its buses on CNG.
 Kwale, Nigeria CNG stations were inaugurated by Mr. Abhishek Sharma, the head of marketing (Natural Gas) from NIPCO Gas Limited in 2019.

 Asia

 A CNG powered Hino bus, operated by BMTA in Thailand.

 China

 A CNG powered bus in Beijing.
 CNG buses in Beijing were introduced in late 1998.

 In China, companies such as Sino-Energy are active in expanding the footprint of CNG filling stations in medium-size cities across the interior of the country, where at least two natural gas pipelines are operational.

-Vietnam

-In Vietnam, the compressed natural gas (CNG) market is developing, driven by the demand for cleaner energy and domestic natural gas supply.
-Companies such as PV GAS CNG (a subsidiary of Vietnam Oil and Gas Group), Gas South, and CNG Vietnam are key suppliers, building transportation and distribution infrastructure for CNG to serve industrial and transportation sectors.